-Most modern homes have a smart thermostat for convenient HVAC adjustment.
-The thermostat recovery mode is a pertinent feature most homeowners should be aware of.
-Find out how the recovery mode impacts your air conditioning and heating.
+Most modern HVAC units have a feature known as a thermostat recovery mode.
+This is a function every homeowner should be privy to and learn how to use.
+Find out how the recovery mode affects the home’s air conditioning and heating.

 Problems with Temperature Gauge

 Some homeowners notice the control goes into recovery mode even though they haven’t set the temperature to auto-change.
 This may be a sign of an electrical problem.
 Recovery mode may also be set as the default mode by the manufacturer.
 If a blackout were to occur, the system might revert to this mode when power resumes.

 It’s possible to keep energy consumption to a minimum even with recovery mode off.
 When you set the temperature to automatically change, keep the change within five degrees.
 This prevents significant shifts that force the HVAC to work harder.
 Having a technician check the freon levels is also a good idea.
 Low freon levels affect HVAC performance and also subsequently affect indoor air quality.

 We Work on Your HVAC in Puyallup

 The thermostat recovery mode is an essential feature.
 Contact WestCoast Heating and Cooling to schedule an inspection to ensure this component is working properly.
 The technician can also inspect related HVAC units, such as the furnace.